ninech/blackbox-exporter-cloudfunction/README.md

 }
 ```

+## Resources

+To get consistent performance it is recommended to at set `var.available_memory_mb` to at least `256`.
+The function does not need that much memory but this will also give it more [CPU power](https://cloud.google.com/functions/pricing#compute_time).
+The costs should pretty much equalize or be even less as the function will finish way faster than with just 128MB/200Mhz.

 This does not require any authentication but is only available within the VPC using the `ALLOW_INTERNAL_ONLY` ingress setting.

 ## Testing the function